Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Against the Ravens, Claypool has averaged 48.7 receiving yards per game in his three career matchups, 4.8 fewer than his over/under for Sunday's game.
+- Claypool's 48.7 receiving yards per game in his three matchups against the Ravens are 5.8 fewer than his over/under for Sunday's game.

-- In three matchups, Claypool has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Ravens.

-- The Ravens are allowing 296.4 passing yards per game this year, the NFL's worst pass defense.
+- The Ravens have allowed 30 passing TDs this season (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's game against the Browns, Claypool was targeted nine times and recorded three catches for 17 yards.
+- In last week's matchup with the Browns, Claypool caught three passes for 17 yards while being targeted nine times.

-- Claypool has caught seven passes on 17 targets for 70 yards over his last three outings, averaging 23.3 yards per game.
+- Claypool has reeled in seven passes (17 targets) for 70 yards (23.3 per game) during his last three games.

 Claypool's Pittsburgh Teammates